Connectivity architecture for Azure SQL Managed Instance

 High-level connectivity architecture

-SQL Managed Instance is a set of service components that are hosted on a dedicated set of isolated virtual machines that are joined to a virtual cluster.
-Some service components are deployed inside the customer's virtual network subnet.
-Other services operate in a secure network environment that Azure manages.
+SQL Managed Instance is made of up service components hosted on a dedicated set of isolated virtual machines that are grouped together by similar configuration attributes and joined to a virtual cluster.
+Some service components are deployed inside the customer's virtual network subnet while other services operate within a secure network environment that Azure manages.

-Diagram that shows the high-level connectivity architecture for Azure SQL Managed Instance before November 2022.
+Diagram that shows the high-level connectivity architecture for Azure SQL Managed Instance after November 2022.

 Customer applications can connect to SQL Managed Instance and can query and update databases inside the virtual network, peered virtual network, or network connected by VPN or Azure ExpressRoute.